Use the Pray event (found above) to pray as a family sometime during the week.

 Questions:

-What is a covenant?
 Why does God want to make a covenant with all people?

 What happened in each covenant that God made with man?
 What was God’s reaction?